turbot/tailpipe-mcp/README.md

   - Input: `sql` (string): The SQL query to execute

 - **tailpipe_connect**
-  - Refresh the Tailpipe database connection to get the latest data, or connect to a different database path
+  - Initialize or refresh the DuckDB session from a Tailpipe init SQL script
-  - Optional input: `database_path` (string): Database path to connect to.
+  - Optional input: `init_script_path` (string): Path to the init SQL script to use.
 If not provided, refreshes the current connection.

 Data Structure Operations:
 - **tailpipe_partition_list**